 Supplemental Guidance: This control applies to external and internal (in-house) developers.
 Training of personnel is an essential element to ensure the effectiveness of security controls implemented within organizational information systems.
 Training options include, for example, classroom-style training, web-based/computer-based training, and hands-on training.
-Organizations can also request sufficient training materials from developers to conduct in-house training or offer self-training necessary and may require different types of training for different security functions, controls, or mechanisms.
+Organizations can also request sufficient training materials from developers to conduct in-house training or offer self-training to organizational personnel.
+Organizations determine the type of training necessary and may require different types of training for different security functions, controls, or mechanisms.
 Related controls: AT-2, AT-3, SA-5.